Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 #### Not so quick way:

-Note this "not so quick way" might require up to 5 calls to `sudo apt-get upgrade`!
+This "not so quick way" might require up to 5 calls to `sudo apt-get upgrade`!

 - Let's start with the basic commands:
     ```